 The Virginia Department of Social Services allocated tax credits to more than 200 charities that participate in NAP.
 Those interested in making a donation to Habitat NOVA should call 703-521-9890 to determine the amount of NAP tax credits available.
 Tax credits are available on a first-come, first-served basis.
 Donors must also complete Part I and II of the NAP Contribution Notification Form, and send it with all supporting documentation to Habitat NOVA to reserve their credits before making a donation.
 Habitat NOVA will complete the form and submit it to the Virginia Department of Social Services, which will send a tax credit certificate to the donor.

 To learn more about the NAP tax credits or to download the NAP Contribution Notification Form, please visit: http://www.dss.virginia.gov/community/nap.cgi.

 About Habitat for Humanity of Northern Virginia

 Habitat for Humanity of Northern Virginia’s unique model of affordable housing is focused on home ownership.
-Habitat homeowners secure a no-interest mortgage, while the non-profit secures corporate sponsorship, in-kind donations, and volunteer labor to make the home affordable.
+Habitat homeowners secure a no-interest mortgage, while the non-profit secures corporate sponsorship, in-kind donations and volunteer labor to make the home affordable.
 Habitat for Humanity of Northern Virginia (Habitat NOVA) was founded in 1990, and to date has built 80 homes, rehabilitated 4 homes and repaired 20 homes, benefiting more than 400 people.
-As a local affiliate of Habitat for Humanity International, Habitat NOVA serves the counties of Fairfax and Arlington and the Cities of Falls Church, Fairfax, and Alexandria.
-More information is available at www.habitatnova.org.
+As a local, self-sustaining affiliate of Habitat for Humanity International, Habitat NOVA serves the counties of Fairfax and Arlington and the Cities of Falls Church, Fairfax and Alexandria.
+Learn more at www.habitatnova.org.